I3Tlab/GPS_RF/readme.md

 <!-- - [Star History](#star-history)-->

 ## Introduction
-Generalized RF pulse design using Physics-guided Self-supervised learning (GPS) is a versitality and felixible framework to design variety of RF pulses, including 1D selective pulse, B1-insensitive pulse, SPatial-SPectral (SPSP) pulse and 2D pulse.
-GPS can furhter compensite the field inhomogeneity through online adaptation.
+Generalized RF pulse design using Physics-guided Self-supervised learning (GPS) is a versatility and flexible framework to design various RF pulses, including 1D selective pulse, B1-insensitive pulse, SPatial-SPectral (SPSP) pulse, and 2D pulse.
+GPS can further compensate the field inhomogeneity through online adaptation.
 For more details, see our paper at [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.30307).

 ![figure1.svg](resources%2Ffigure1.svg)